MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/as-calculation-groups.md

 ## Limitations

 [Object level security](object-level-security.md) (OLS) defined on calculation group tables is not yet supported.
 However, OLS can be defined on other tables in the same model.
 If a calculation item refers to an OLS secured object, a generic error is returned.
-This is the planned behavior for SSAS 2019.

 [Row level security](roles-ssas-tabular.md#bkmk_rowfliters) (RLS) is not yet supported.
-The planned behavior for SSAS 2019 is that you will be able to define RLS on tables in the same model, but not on calculation groups themselves (directly or indirectly).

 [Detail Rows Expressions](../tutorial-tabular-1400/as-supplemental-lesson-detail-rows.md) are not yet supported with calculation groups.